The 10 Things to You Need to Know Before Going Shopping (Read This Before You Buy Anything)

 10-things-to-know-before-shopping-article.png

-We're coming up on the 2nd anniversary of Pivot.
-It’s been such a blessing to work as both a personal shopper and personal stylist for the men I've consulted with.
+It’s been such a blessing to work as both a personal shopper and personal stylist for the men I've consulted with over the last decade.
 In this time, I’ve learned a few things about the male psyche.
 Even things I haven't noticed as a man myself.
 Particularly, I've learned a lot about our approach to shopping and buying clothing.

 During a consultation, my job is not only to walk you through and educate you on your style but also to get you out of your own way to get you what you need.
 This means changing your relationship with your image and how you think about clothing.